yahiaehab10/Spotify-Streaming-Analysis/SparkDF_ReadMe.md

 ```

 ## License
-This project was given by German International Univeristy
+This project was given and managed by German International Univeristy